elastic/es2unix/README.md

         XO6c2A1D   52mb 54528424 123.7mb 129761280 42.0% 127.0.0.1 Junkpile
         XO6c2A1D 46.5mb 48787064 123.7mb 129761280 37.6% 127.0.0.1 Junkpile

-This is extremely helpful during indexing, for example.
+This can be extremely helpful during indexing, for example.
 If you see a single node showing up a lot, you might have hot shard(s) there.
 If you see all the nodes regularly showing up with varying heap usage percentage, it's likely a healthy cluster with good shard distribution.